-The Centers for Medicare and Medicaid (CMS) provides Contractors with physicians' fees via the Medicare Physicians’ Fee Schedule Database (MPFSDB).
+The Centers for Medicare and Medicaid (CMS) provides Contractors with physicians' fees (JH) (JL) via the Medicare Physicians’ Fee Schedule Database.
 Resource-based practice expenses relative value units (RVUs) comprise the core of physician fees paid under Medicare Physicians' Fee Schedule.
 The CMS provides carriers with the fee schedule RVUs for all services except those with local codes, those with national codes for which national relative values have not been established, and those codes listed as Not Otherwise Classified (NOC).

-For services with local codes, NOC codes and national codes but for which national relative values have not been provided, carriers must establish local relative values (to be multiplied, in the carrier system, by the national Conversion Factor), as appropriate, or establish a flat local payment amount.
-Carriers may choose between these options (CMS Internet Only Manual (IOM) 100-04, Chapter 12, section 20).
+For services with local codes, NOC codes and national codes but for which national relative values have not been provided, Medicare Administrative Contractors (MACs) must establish local relative values (to be multiplied, in the carrier system, by the national Conversion Factor), as appropriate, or establish a flat local payment amount.
+MACs may choose between these options (CMS Internet Only Manual (IOM) 100-04, Chapter 12, section 20).

 At Novitas Solutions, the Local Contractor Pricing Committee develops fees based on the CMS IOM guidelines.
-The Pricing Committee consists of clinical staff and Contractor Medical Directors (CMDs).
+The Pricing Committee consists of clinical staff and Contractor Medical Directors.

 Pricing requests are received by the Pricing Committee from various departments.
 Here are ways in which a pricing request is received by the Pricing Committee: